bubsy07/Rossini/README.md

 I will create a site which is easy to use and give information regarding the restaurant.
 Utilising information from fernando, cololour schemes and literature.

-In doing so i wil try and utilise the best skills from the course notes and any other information along the way.
+In doing so i will try and utilise the best skills from the course notes and any other information along the way.
 Keep it simple and promote his lovely cuisine.

 --------